 Certificate of authenticity provided

 (B. 1983) Jean Malek is an award-winning director and photographer.
 His work is influenced by box office and indie movies, fashion, and fine art photography, often blurring the boundaries between fields and genres.
 Rooted in storytelling, Malek’s approach is driven by irreverence, subversiveness, and eclectic cultural references.
-His evocative staged photographs often push the limits of good taste to create arresting images that comment on social, political, and economic issues.
-Malek often pulls from the world of cinema, imagining compelling characters that hint at a larger narrative in a single shot.
+His evocative images often push the limits of good taste to create arresting images that comment on social, political, and economic issues.
+Malek's dystopian art often pulls from the world of cinema, imagining compelling characters that hint at a larger narrative in a single shot.
 His work is always quintessentially contemporary and larger-than-life.

 Visit the artist's website to learn more.

 Printed on-demand, please allow up to 10 days of production time before shipping.

 Delivered rolled, let rest for a few days to allow the paper to regain its original shape.